John Montague (poet)

 John Montague (28 February 1929 − 10 December 2016) was an Irish poet.
-Born in America, he was raised in Ireland.
+Born in the United States, he was raised in Ulster in the north of Ireland.
 He published a number of volumes of poetry, two collections of short stories and two volumes of memoir.
-He was one of the best known Irish contemporary poets.
+He was one of the best-known Irish contemporary poets.
 In 1998 he became the first occupant of the Ireland Chair of Poetry (essentially Ireland's poet laureate).
 In 2010, he was made a Chevalier de la Legion d'honneur, France's highest civil award.

 Early life

 John Montague was born in Brooklyn, New York City, New York, on 28 February 1929.
-His father, James Montague, an Ulster Catholic, from County Tyrone, had gone to America in 1925 to join his brother John.
-Both were sons of John Montague, who had been a JP, combining his legal duties with being a schoolmaster, farmer, postmaster and director of several firms.
+His father, James Montague, an Ulster Catholic, from County Tyrone, had gone to America in 1925 to join his brother John; both were sons of John Montague, who had been a JP, combining his legal duties with being a schoolmaster, farmer, postmaster and director of several firms.

-John continued as postmaster but James became involved in the turbulent Irish Republican scene in the years after 1916, particularly complicated in areas like Fermanagh and Tyrone, on the borders of the newly divided island.
+John continued as postmaster but James became involved in the turbulent Irish Republican scene in the years after 1916, particularly complicated in areas like County Fermanagh and South Tyrone, on the borders of the newly divided island.

 Molly (Carney) Montague joined her husband James in America in 1928, with their two elder sons.
 John was born on Bushwick Avenue at St. Catherine's Hospital, and spent his earliest years playing with his brothers in the streets of Brooklyn, putting nickels on the trolley lines, playing on a tenement roof, seeing early Mickey Mouse movies.

 Return to Garvaghey

-Although the uncle John ran a speakeasy, where he employed his brother James, life in New York was difficult during the Great Depression, so the three boys were shipped back to Ireland in 1933, the two eldest to their maternal grandmother's house in Fintona, County Tyrone, where they had been born, but John was sent to his father's ancestral home at Garvaghey, then maintained by two spinster aunts, Brigid and Freda, who welcomed the boy of four.
+Although uncle John ran a speakeasy, where he employed his brother James, life in New York was difficult during the Great Depression.
+After Molly became ill in 1933, the three boys were shipped back to Ireland.
+The two eldest went to their maternal grandmother's house in Fintona, County Tyrone, where they had been born, but John was sent to his father's home at Garvaghey, then maintained by two spinster aunts, Brigid and Freda, who welcomed the boy of four.

 From New York to a farm on the edge of the Clogher Valley in County Tyrone was a significant step backwards in time.
 John did all the usual farming chores.
 He became a normal Ulster farm child, though haunted by the disparity between what the house in Garvaghey had been, in the days of his grandfather and namesake, and the reduced present.
-Montague reminisced about the gardens of his Ulster home in his poem, "Paths".
+Montague reminisced about the gardens of his Ulster home in his poem, Paths.

 John went first to Garvaghey School and then to Glencull, three miles away, where he was coached by a young and ardent master.
 Scholarships brought him to St. Patrick's College, Armagh, the junior diocesan seminary and the place where his Jesuit uncle, Thomas Montague, had gone.